andreevskya/Pastie/README.md

 # Pastie
 Simple educational project where I teach myself Spring.
-The project is simple web service written in Java, Spring and Hibernate to share text snippets.
+The project is a simple web service written in Java, Spring and Hibernate to share text snippets.
 Work in progress.